valeriamazitova/simple_bash_utils/README.md

 - To see for yourself that theprogram works like the original cat command, you can type in the terminal './s21_cat test_1_cat.txt'.
 It is a test file, you can use your own text file, like you would normally do as follows 'cat test.txt' (for example).
 Just change 'cat' to './s21_cat'.

 Same thing as for grep command in the src/grep directory.

+P.S. every thing on this project is implemented on macOS Big Sur 11.6.6 intel core i5.
+Test results may differ with the accordance to the macOS version.